korapay/wordpress-payment-forms/README.txt

 == Description ==

-Signup for a korapay account at https://korapay.com
+Signup for a Korapay account at https://Korapay.com

 Korapay is available in: